Compared with NSAIDs, Tramadol does not aggravate hypertension or congestive heart failure, nor does

 effect of ketorolac is observed earlier than that of tramadol 8.

-and Tramadol produce comparable, effective and low cost postoperative
+Ketorolac and tramadol produce comparable, effective and inexpensive postoperative

 Tramadol vs. Diclofenac sodium

-the efficacy of intramuscular tramadol 100 mg in
+The randomised, double-blind study compared the efficacy of intramuscular tramadol 100 mg with intramuscular diclofenac sodium 75 mg in

 Two-hour pain response rate was 80% for both tramadol and diclofenac